cstl-kaist/cs473-2025-fall/logistics.md

     </li>
 </ol>

 Please make sure that the questions you submit are clearly answerable!
-I will choose a subset of the final exam questions from these submitted questions, and you will receive bonus points if your questions are selected.
+A subset of the final exam questions will be chosen from these submitted questions, and you will receive bonus points if your questions are selected.

-The questions will be graded based on their relevance to the material, their completeness and clearness, and their answerability.
-Please also note that you will not get credit if your question (or an extremely similar question) has already been posted to the Campuswire by another student.
-Similarity will be up to the course staff to judge, so please make sure that the questions are clearly distinct.
+The questions will be graded based on their generalizability beyond the material, their completeness and clearness, and their answerability.
+A good question should focus on a useful principle that isn't only relevant to the specific reading. *Please also note that you will not get credit if your question (or an extremely similar question) has already been posted to the Campuswire by another student.* Similarity will be up to the course staff to judge, so please make sure that the questions are clearly distinct.

 <!-- TOC --><a name="faq"></a>
 ## FAQ